Finding a destination to study abroad can be difficult...make it easy!

-TRAVEL OPPORTUNITIES - From the wilderness of the north, to the shopping, theartre and major league sports of the big city
+- Travel Opportunities - From the wilderness of the north to the shopping, theatre and major league sports of the big city

-PEOPLE AND CULTURE - Distinct multicutltural communities and events enhance quality of life - more than 100 languages are spoken
+- People and Culture - Distinct multicultural communities and events enhance the quality of life - more than 100 languages are spoken

-ONTARIO HAS IT ALL! - Its no wonder that one in three Canadians choose to call Ontario home!
+- Ontario Has it All! - Its no wonder that one in three Canadians chooses to call Ontario home!

 Why St. Clair?